jenkinsci/gitlab-plugin/README.md

 You can trigger a job a manually by clicking ``This build is parameterized`` and adding the relevant build parameters.
 These include:

-* sourceBranch
+* gitlabSourceBranch
-* targetBranch
+* gitlabTargetBranch
-* branch (This is optional and can be used in shell scripts for the branch being built by the push request)
+* gitlabBranch (This is optional and can be used in shell scripts for the branch being built by the push request)

 Help Needed